 What Defines Playability?

-The overall construction, set up, and quality of an instrument is what determines how quickly the instrument responds and therefore how easy it is to play.
+The overall construction, set up, and quality of an instrument are what determine how quickly the instrument responds and therefore how easy it is to play.

 What impacts an instrument’s playability?

 - Setup – This is critical to the playability of an instrument.
 A proper setup consists of an expertly fitted bridge, a properly scooped fingerboard, correct spacing of the strings at the nut and the tensions (string length from nut to bridge and bridge to tailpiece).
 The fittings (strings, pegs, tailpiece, etc.) along with the proper and precise positioning (setting) of the sound post are essential to playability.
 Even 1/10 of a mm in fitment in the soundpost can make the difference between excellent and average playability.
 This all affects how easy it is to play from string to string and in different positions, as well as how easy it is for the sound vibrations to resonate freely.
 Proper setup and adjustment of the instrument is so important to playability and sound it will be discussed in a separate blog.

 - Neck and Fingerboard Thickness – How thick or wide an instrument’s neck and fingerboard is can make a considerable difference in playability depending on the player’s own hand shape and size; just make sure the instrument is comforatble in your hands.